HMS-Kontoret/.github/profile/README.md

 ## Welcome to Avonova Solutions 👋

-As part of the Avonova Group, we deliver product development services to our enterprise.
+We deliver product development services to the [avonova](https://www.avonova.com) enterprise.

 <!--
 TODO: Add more public info here if needed